UCSD-ECEMAE-148/148-winter-2025-final-project-team-12/README.md

 <img src="https://github.com/UCSD-ECEMAE-148/148-winter-2025-final-project-team-12/blob/main/media/car.jpeg" alt="robocar on track" width="300" />

-We are using OpenCV plus YOLO for camera vision and SLAM on Lidar to map a room, identify a tennis ball and notate it on the room map.
+We are using OpenCV plus YOLO for camera vision and SLAM on LiDAR to map a room, identify a tennis ball and notate it on the room map.

 <img src="https://github.com/UCSD-ECEMAE-148/148-winter-2025-final-project-team-12/blob/main/media/group%20pic.jpg" alt="robocar on track" width="400" />